arckiCriss/StreamServer/README.md

 ## Limitations
 * Code that reads itself is unstable [1]
-* SEH is not tested
+* SEH, and various other PE features are not tested

 [1] It's possible to detect where the client is reading memory at, and load that memory in, so that such code may work.
 I may add this to the repository at some point if it is stable.
 I did manage to run a VMP ultra binary with a few minutes of testing,